-He is an Honorary Fellow of Wadham College, Oxford, the Institute of Advanced Legal Studies and the Hebrew University, Jerusalem.
-He is a Visiting Professor at Queen Mary, London.
+He is an Honorary Fellow of Wadham College, Oxford; the Institute of Advanced Legal Studies; and the Hebrew University, Jerusalem.
 He has honorary doctorates from University College, London and the Universities of Leeds and Essex.

 Lord Dyson was awarded the ‘Chambers Lifetime Achievement Award’ at the Chambers UK Bar Awards 2021.